-Undergraduates in the Interdisciplinary Visual Arts (IVA) program develop skills and knowledge in the visual arts through completion of selected courses in studio art (ceramics, glass, painting, drawing, printmaking, sculpture, installation, and photography), art history, and related experiential courses.
-Students also have the opportunity to choose from various interdisciplinary studio art topics (ART 360) and complete a senior project (ART400).
+Undergraduates in the BA in Art with an Interdisciplinary Visual Arts (IVA) concentration develop skills and knowledge in the visual arts through completion of selected courses in studio art (ceramics, glass, painting, drawing, printmaking, sculpture, installation, and photography), art history, and related experiential courses.
+Students also have the opportunity to choose from various interdisciplinary studio art topics and complete a senior project (ART400).

 They may also investigate elective areas to inform their major focus, such as film studies, architecture, business, comparative history of ideas, digital arts and experimental media, and animation.